psomareddy/install-petclinic-app/README.md

 .\mvnw package -Dmaven.test.skip
 ```

+# Appendix

-## 6. Update the Open Telemetry Collector configuration to export application logs
+## A. Update the Open Telemetry Collector configuration to export application logs

 The Collector configuration is a YAML file  which specifies the behavior of the different components and services.
 By default, it’s stored in C:\ProgramData\Splunk\OpenTelemetry Collector\agent_config.yaml.